timescale/docs/cloud/migrate-mst-cloud/entire-database.md

     Timescale Cloud.
 For more information, see the [list of compatible extensions][extensions].
 Install your other PostgreSQL extensions.
-*   Checked that you're running the same major version of PostgreSQL on both Timescale Cloud and Managed Service for TimescaleDB.
-For more information about upgrading PostgreSQL on Managed Service for TimescaleDB, see the [upgrading PostgreSQL section][upgrading-postgresql].
+*   Checked that you're running the same major version of PostgreSQL on both Timescale Cloud and your source database.
+For information about upgrading PostgreSQL on your source database, see the [upgrade instructions for self-hosted TimescaleDB][upgrading-postgresql-self-hosted] and [Managed Service for TimescaleDB][upgrading-postgresql].
-*   Checked that you're running the same major version of TimescaleDB on both Timescale Cloud and Managed Service for TimescaleDB.
+*   Checked that you're running the same major version of TimescaleDB on both Timescale Cloud and your source database.
 For more information, see the [upgrading TimescaleDB section][upgrading-timescaledb].

 <highlight type="note">
 To speed up migration, compress your data.
 You can compress any chunks where